 Why it matters:

-4 Factors to Consider When Determining Metal Roof Overhang Length
+4 Key Factors Affecting Metal Roof Overhang Length

 When deciding how much overhang on a metal roof is best, four main factors will determine the right length.
 These factors apply to both residential roofs and steel structures (PEB buildings), where precision is even more important for durability and compliance.